Chili Glazed Meat Loaf is simple, old-fashioned comfort food! The best kind of comfort food!

 To bake in a pan or not to bake in a pan is often the question.
 I’m a neat freak and meat loaf drippings can spatter all over the oven, so I opt for the pan.
 As soon as I take the meat loaf out of the oven, I immediately drain off any drippings then let it rest about ten minutes before slicing it.
-It’s just the two of us around here so when I reheat the remaining meat loaf in portions (think… meat loaf sandwiches), I prefer it not be dry.
+It’s just the two of us around here so when I reheat the remaining meat loaf in portions, I prefer it not be dry.

-The only way to tell if a meat loaf is fully cooked is with a good meat thermometer; it should register 165 degrees.
+The only way to tell if a meat loaf is fully cooked is with a good meat thermometer which should register 165 degrees.

 Some mashed potatoes and a green veggie and you’re good to go!

 1 hrTotal Time